-Taking cuttings from healthy, mature plants is a great way to increase a plant collection.
+Taking cuttings from healthy, mature plants is an effective way to expand a plant collection.
 Using a rooting hormone powder will help your cuttings grow roots and take hold.

 Rooting powders help you have more success growing strong, healthy plants from cuttings.